Spring Things to Do in Austin: Outdoor Activities Get Outside + Explore Austin's Springtime Offerings

-Get outside and explore Austin’s springtime offerings
+Get outside + explore Austin’s springtime offerings

 Is it spring yet?
 While Austin’s wintertime daily high temperatures rarely drop to uncomfortable levels, it seems like everyone is itching to get out and about in the spring.
-Luckily this eccentric, friendly town has plenty of spring outdoor activities to satisfy a myriad of preferences and capabilities.
+Luckily, this eccentric, friendly town has plenty of spring outdoor activities to satisfy a myriad of preferences and capabilities.
 Read on to find your niche.

 Leave it to Tipster Tours to share information, experiences and fun while incorporating a “pay what you like” structure to these entertaining walks about town*.
 Just show up ready to walk, rain or shine, “hell or high water.”
 If you enjoy the tour, tip what you think is fair and what you can afford — no pressure at all.

 A calm reservoir on the Colorado River in Austin, Lady Bird Lake (aka Town Lake) is ideal for a watery getaway.
 Rowing Dock is just west of the MoPac Expressway and offers such evening paddle excursions as Glow Paddle and Full Moon Paddle.
 You can watch the Congress Avenue Bridge bats take flight, check out Austin’s skyline, take a guided tour or explore the lake on your own — all uniquely Austin spring outdoor activities.
 BYOB in non-glass, reusable containers, plus a waterproof bag for your camera.
 All rentals are first come, first served and the last boats must be must be on the water an hour before closing time.
 Bon voyage!